joist-orm/joist-orm/docs/docs/features/class-table-inheritance.md

 sidebar_position: 6
 ---

-Joist supports [Class Table Inheritance](https://www.martinfowler.com/eaaCatalog/classTableInheritance.html), which allows inheritance/subtyping of entities, and automatically handling the mapping of polymorphic entities to the right physical SQL tables.
+Joist supports [Class Table Inheritance](https://www.martinfowler.com/eaaCatalog/classTableInheritance.html), which allows inheritance/subtyping of entities (like `class Dog extends Animal`), and automatically handling the mapping of polymorphic entities to the right physical SQL tables.

 ## Database Representation

-For example, lets pretend we have `Dog` entities and `Cat` entities, and we want them to both extend the `Animal` entity.
+For example, lets say we have `Dog` entities and `Cat` entities, and we want them to both extend the `Animal` entity.

 For class table inheritance, we represent this in Postgres by having three separate tables: `animals`, `dogs`, and `cats`.